jsteyn/carpentries.org/pages/member_faq.md

 Organisations supporting [Instructor Trainers](https://docs.carpentries.org/topic_folders/instructor_training/duties_agreement.html), who engage in service activities to teach and support newly trained Instructors across our global community, may be eligible for a discount to their membership fee equivalent to six (6) seats in Instructor Training per active Instructor Trainer.
 Members can choose whether they would like to have the Trainer discount applied as a monetary discount, or as added benefits.
 This discount is available at any membership level, for each trainer who has participated in the following activities up to 1 year prior to renewal:
-* teach at least two (2) Instructor Training events for the global Carpentries community,
+* teach at least two (2) Instructor Training events for the global Carpentries community
-* host at least two (2) teaching demonstrations for the global Carpentries community, and
-* attend virtual Trainer community meetings

 ### How can I find out if my institution already has a membership?
 A list of our [current Member organisations](https://carpentries.org/members/) can be found on our website.
 If you would like